apache/iotdb/docs/UserGuide/Ecosystem Integration/Spark TsFile.md

 With this connector, you can

-* load a single TsFile, from either the local file system or hdfs, into Spark
+* loading a single TsFile, from either the local file system or hdfs, into Spark
-* load all files in a specific directory, from either the local file system or hdfs, into Spark
+* Loading all files from a specific directory in user's local file system or HDFS into spark
 * write data from Spark into TsFile

 ### System Requirements